 The tasting room—filled with fascinating objects and treasures collected by the estate’s namesake, the globe-hopping, late Dan Lester—is worth the trip alone.
-Sign-up in advance, and you can enjoy the spectacular property aboard a restored 1981 Land Rover Defender which shuttles lucky guests to quiet spots such a redwood meadow where the label’s wines are paired with bites prepared by a resident chef.
+Sign-up in advance, and you can enjoy the spectacular property aboard a restored 1981 Land Rover Defender which shuttles lucky guests to quiet spots such as a redwood meadow where the label’s wines are paired with bites prepared by a resident chef.
 Visitors can also arrange for a “picnic pail” catered lunch served on an outdoor deck overlooking the vineyards.
-Please check their website for tasting reservations and current operating status as tasting hours may have changed.
+Please call the winery for tasting reservations and current offerings.

 Storrs Winery has been a beloved fixture of the Santa Cruz wine scene since it was founded by U.C.
 Davis grads Stephen Storrs and Pamela Bianchini-Storrs in 1988.
 Until recently, their cozy tasting room in the Sash Mill complex was the only spot to sample their collection of handcrafted wines.
 Now, visitors are welcome to a striking new tasting room on the couple’s sprawling estate in Pleasant Valley.
-Set amidst rolling hills, the serene property features a modern, 6,800-square-foot concrete “barn” with tasting room and sunny outdoor terrace bounded by vineyards and a forest of swaying eucalyptus.
+Set amidst rolling hills, the serene property features a modern, 6,800-square-foot concrete “barn” with a tasting room and sunny outdoor terrace bounded by vineyards and a forest of swaying eucalyptus.
 Each weekend, guests can taste through Storrs’ award-winning wines made from the estate’s California Certified Organic Farmers-approved vineyards.
-Storrs recently nabbed Best Chardonnay of the Region at the California State Fair, and took home Double-Gold for their pinot noir at the Sunset International Wine competition.
+Storrs recently nabbed Best Chardonnay of the Region at the California State Fair, and took home Double-Gold for their pinot noir at the Sunset International Wine Competition.
 Check their calendar for upcoming events such as picnic lunches and tours of their Hidden Springs vineyards where you’ll learn about Storrs’ biodynamic practices and successful efforts to foster more wildlife.
-Please check with Storrs Winery for current outdoor wine tasting times and offerings.
+Please call the winery for tasting reservations and current offerings.